niharsaketh20/niharsaketh20/Readme.md

 - 🛠️ Developer at My Attire LLC
 - 🏛️ Director of IT at Associated Students of Michigan State University
 - 🧩 Can solve a Rubik's cube in under a minute!

-## 💡 What I'm Passionate About

-- Building efficient software that solves real-world problems
-- Collaborating on open-source projects and innovative hackathons
-- Exploring cutting-edge technologies in AI, Machine Learning, and DevOps
-- Creating scalable backend systems that can handle anything you throw at them

 ## 🛠️ Tech Stack